 As of March 15, 2021:

 All of this information is completely confidential and protected by bank-level security.
-It will not be used for any purpose other than to inform you how much you can legally invest.
+This information is used to inform you how much you can legally invest during the investment process.
 For more information, please visit the SEC’s Compliance Guide.
-Our partner North Capital